 4. Activities in Malaysia

-We did a lot of sightseeing in Malaysia, average costs per day were 13MYR / €3 / $4 bringing the total costs for activities to a mere 156MYR (€36/$48).
+We did a lot of sightseeing in Malaysia, both paid activities (such as renting a scooter on Langkawi) as well as free ones (exploring Chinatown in Kuala Lumpur).
+The average costs per day were 13MYR / €3 / $4 bringing the total costs for activities to a mere 156MYR (€36/$48).

 Diving in Malaysia

 As mentioned, I excluded the costs for diving in the budget breakdown.
 For those interested in diving at Tioman: we paid 100MYR per dive per person with B&J divers.